George Hunter (speedway rider): Career

 Hunter's early career was on grass.
 He joined Motherwell Speedway team in 1958 and moved to Edinburgh Monarchs in 1960.
 Known as the "Ladybank Express", he rode in 360 league matches for the Monarchs over his lifetime career.

-In 1963, he was leading the former world champion Peter Craven in the final race of a challenge match between Edinburgh and Belle Vue at Old Meadowbank when his engine seized.
+In 1963, Hunter was leading the former world champion Peter Craven in the final race of a challenge match between Edinburgh and Belle Vue at Old Meadowbank when his engine seized.
 After taking evasive action Craven may have clipped Hunter's wheel before crashing through the fence and suffering fatal injuries.

 Hunter narrowly missed out on being the 1963 Provincial League Riders Champion, suffering an engine failure while leading in the final.
 Ivan Mauger took the title.

 Edinburgh became the Coatbridge Monarchs for the 1968 and 1969 seasons before Hunter left the club to join Newcastle Diamonds in 1970.
 In 1971, Newcastle dropped out of the league and most of Newcastle's riders were allocated to Reading Racers but Hunter along with Russ Dent and Mike Watkin were left without a club.
 Hunter switched to the Glasgow Tigers for 1971 and 1972 and completed two seasons with significant averages of 8.29 and 8.41 respectively.

-Having been part of the Midland Cup winning Wolverhampton Wolves in 1973, he might have expected to win it again in 1975 when Wolves only lost to Oxford Rebels by 2 points away and might have expected to win at home and thereby win on aggregate.
-However, George was not present for the second leg at Monmore Green, Wolves lost at home by 1 point and on aggregate by 3.
+Having been part of the Midland Cup winning Wolverhampton Wolves in 1973, Hunter might have expected to win it again in 1975 when Wolves only lost to Oxford Rebels by two points away and might have expected to win at home and thereby win on aggregate.
+However, Hunter was not present for the second leg at Monmore Green, Wolves lost at home by one point and on aggregate by three.

 In 1976, Hunter was a British Finalist for the third time, having previously reached the final in 1966 and 1967.